4 Incredibly Fun Things to Do in Bogota, Colombia

 Take Salsa Lessons

 Nothing is going to make you remember your trip to Colombia quite like visiting a salsa club in Bogota.
+This is one of the best things to do in Bogota.
 The music, the dancing, and of course the drinks, might just make you quit your day job and stay in Colombia for the long haul.
 It’s truly a unique cultural experience, but it can be intimidating to bust a move on the dance floor if you don’t know the first thing about salsa.

 That’s why taking salsa lessons in Bogota is such a good idea.
 Salsa Classes Medellin offers private salsa classes in both Medellin and Bogota.
 And the great part about it is the teachers can come to you or you can learn the steps in a dance studio.
 So strap on your dancing shoes and take salsa lessons so you can move like the locals when you visit a salsa club.